DiLER-Digitell/Diler-Digitell.github.io/examples.md

 -------------------------------------------------

-**DiLER or Digital Literacy for Empirical Research aims to provide cost-free, open Educational Resources for students, early-stage researcher,s and teaching staff.**
+**DiLER or Digital Literacy for Empirical Research aims to provide cost-free, open Educational Resources for students, early-stage researchers, and teaching staff.**

 DiLER is a 2022 Partnership of the [Digital Teaching and Learning Lab“ (DigiTeLL)](https://www.uni-frankfurt.de/106206707/Projekt_DigiTeLL) hosted by the Goethe-University Frankfurt.